 Columbines are native North American perennials (hardy in zones three through eight) that will perform beautifully in a garden that gets about a half day of shade.
 They can grow up to three feet tall, depending on the cultivar, and produce elegant blooms in shades of red and pink.
 Columbines also self-sow readily.

 For show-stopping color in the shade garden, coral bells are unbeatable.
 Recent breeding has produced plants with foliage in just about every color imaginable, from coppery orange to pure black; deep purple to chartreuse.
 Coral bells do great in part to full shade and form low mounds of foliage.
 They also produce flower spikes of delicate, bell-shaped blooms.
-Depending on the cultivar, coral bells are hardy in zones three through nine.
+Depending on the cultivar, this perennial is hardy in zones three through nine.

 Foxglove (Digitalis purpurea)

 For sites that get about a half day of sun (four hours) Globe Amaranth is a great choice.
 Its clover-like flowers will brighten any shady site.
 Gomphrena blooms in purple, magenta, pink, white and red.
-They are great used as an edging plant in a border or do nicely in containers.
+This annual is great used as an edging plant in a border or do nicely in containers.